Researcher Spotlights

 I deposited my data in the Illinois Data Bank so that I can link the data to my research article and make it easily accessible to other researchers in the field.
 Sharing data in the Illinois Data Bank is easy and helpful both to the researcher and to other colleagues in the field.
 I highly recommend others to share their data, too!

-What do you see as the primary benefit to YOU of archiving your data in a repository?
+What do you see as the primary benefit to you of archiving your data in a repository?
+Is there anything else you would like to share?